rdvnnl/kotlin-web-site/docs/topics/properties.md

 The most common kind of property simply reads from (and possibly writes to) a backing field using the default getter and setter, while custom getters and setters let you define any kind of property behavior.

-Between these two extremes, there are common patterns for how properties work.
+Between these two, there are common patterns for how properties work.
 Examples include computing a value lazily, reading from a map by a given key, accessing a database, or notifying a listener when a property is accessed.

 You can implement these common behaviors as libraries using [delegated properties](delegated-properties.md).